 - 1 teaspoon salt

-- 1 egg yolk beaten with 1 teaspoon water for glaze
+- Glaze: 1 egg yolk beaten with 1 teaspoon water

-In a small bowl, mix yeast, 1 teaspoon sugar and 1/3 cup lukewarm water.
+Prepare the yeast mixture.
+In a small bowl, mix together the yeast, sugar and lukewarm water.
 Let stand 15 minutes or until bubbly.

-In a large bowl or a stand mixer, beat 3 eggs until thick.
-Beat in the yeast mixture, 2 tablespoons sugar, oil, and salt.
+Make the dough.
+In a large bowl or a stand mixer, beat the eggs until thick.
+Beat in the yeast mixture, sugar, oil, and salt.

 Then add the 1/2 cup lukewarm water and mix until fully incorporated.

-Add 2 cups flour and mix well.
-Add remaining 2 cups flour and knead until dough is smooth and blistered.
+Add 2 cups of the flour and mix well.
+Add remaining 2 cups of flour and knead until dough is smooth and blistered.

 Place dough in a greased bowl.
 Cover with greased plastic wrap and let rise 1 hour or until doubled.